RISE-Dependable-Transport-Systems/SUFI/ReadMe.md

 # **SUFI (SUmo-based Fault Injector)**

-SUFI is a [sumo](https://www.eclipse.org) -based fault injector tool.
+SUFI is a [sumo](https://www.eclipse.org/sumo/)-based fault injector tool.
 It uses sumo for mobility simulation, where the traffic scenario and vehicle features are defined there.
 ## Simulation Setup

 ![SUFI](SUFI.png "Title")